-Sheds below 200 square feet in size do not require a building permit, and may be placed within 1 foot of property line.
+Sheds below 200 square feet in size and less than 16 feet in height do not require a building permit, and may be placed within 1 foot of property line.
 Buildings over 200 square feet require a building permit.
 They are subject to increased setbacks and the exterior of the building must use materials that are present on the home.
 Generally, accessory buildings are limited to 20-ft in height, but in some cases they can be higher.

 Riverton City’s ordinances now allow accessory dwelling units in all single-family residential zones, subject to some limitations and restrictions.
 The ordinance allows for rental of space within an existing home, such as a basement rental, or as part of a detached accessory structure.
 In addition to any building permits that may be required for construction or finishing of living space, Riverton City requires a one-time Accessory Dwelling Unit permit to be issued.
 That ADU permit is not required if space is being rented to family members.
 That permit can be found on the Applications and Permits page.